MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 ```

 ### Configure Network
 Before creating a container with Docker, a rule needs to be created for the Windows Firewall that will allow network connectivity to the container.
-Run the following to create a rule for port 80.
+Run the following PowerShell script to create a rule for port 80.
+Note - this needs to be run from a PowerShell session.

 ```powershell
 if (!(Get-NetFirewallRule | where {$_.Name -eq "TCP80"})) {